vincentbernat/thass0.github.io/_posts/2023-08-11-can-you-use-a-class-in-c.md

 }

 ```
 The trick is to **allocate instances on heap and then pass them around as `void` pointers**.
 We use C's `malloc` instead of the `new` operator because the `new` operator is a C++ only feature which raises a linker error.
-You could also wrap this pointer in a `struct` to add a bit of type safety, but the basic mechanism doesn't change.
+A good way to improve type safety is to `typedef` an opaque type to represent the class on the C side, as suggested in [this reply](https://github.com/d4ckard/blog-code/issues/1#issue-1848643298).
+This is the approach that we'll be using later on, so keep on reading.
 Alternatively, if you have control over all of the C++ code (i.e. you don't just wrap a library) you could follow [this Stack Overflow answer](https://stackoverflow.com/a/7281477) too.

 Now, ignoring how incredibly unsafe all of this is, there is a bigger problem we must face: this is not even close to compiling!
 The reason for this is that when we `#include "rational.h"` into `main.c`, we essentially copy all the contents of `rational.h` into the C source file.
 This means that we suddenly present the C compiler with a class declaration and other things that it doesn't understand because they are part of a totally different language.